Where?

 - Roman Feller (TU Wien)

-- Marek Filakovský (Masaryk university)
+- Marek Filakovský (Masaryk University)

 - Santiago Guzman Pro (TU Dresden)

-- Maximilian Hadek (Charles University)
+- Max Hadek (Charles University)

 - Gideo Joubert (Hamburg University of Technology)